poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 # Conclusions

 The tools I outline above might seem outlandish to some people, and I wouldn't disagree.
-However, I find they help me get more done on a daily basis, and stay distraction free without going so far as destroying my phone and living like Walden in the woods.
+However, I find they help me get more done on a daily basis, and stay distraction free without going so far as destroying my phone and living like Thoreau in the woods.

 ![Lotr](/assets/posts/2021-08-18-21-addictive-tech/TheRing.jpeg)
 <sub><sup>Sometimes this is how I feel about my smartphone<sub><sup>